Ken Domon: War years, 1939-1945

 The intensifying war effort brought about major changes for Japanese photographers.
 Following the end of free publication, many magazines were forced to cease their operations.
 Consequently, opportunities for commissions grew scarce.
 Now married to his wife Tami, whom he met in 1939, Domon struggled to financially support their growing family.
 He also lived in fear of being sent to the warfront as a photojournalist.

 Withdrawing temporarily from the tense wartime climate, Domon visited the remote Buddhist temple Murō-ji in Nara Prefecture in 1939, accompanied by his friend and art historian Sumio Mizusawa.
 He returned forty times that same year and would return frequently over the course of the following decade, irrefutably drawn to "the apparent immutability of the majestic nature of this little temple".
 He began taking photos in 1940 of its architecture and wooden Buddha statues (kōninbutsu), using a wooden portrait camera made by Konishiroku (now Konica).
 He also gradually got to know the villagers and the war-related tragedies they lived through.
-Murō-ji would be the catalyst for Domon's life-long work, Pilgrimage to Ancient Temples (Kojijunrei).
+Murō-ji would be the catalyst for Domon's life-long work, Pilgrimage to Ancient Temples (Koji Junrei).

 Domon's other significant wartime endeavor was a series on bunraku, a traditional form of Japanese puppet theater, which he began in 1941.
 Working with the puppeteers and the dark setting of the theater proved to be challenging.
 Nonetheless, Domon, with the help of assistants, worked tirelessly, using a heavy, primitive camera that was difficult to operate.
 The project was also threatened by a lack of sufficient materials due to wartime rationing.
 However, by 1943, they had produced 7,000 negatives.
 A selection of these images was published in the 1972 publication Bunraku.

 Domon remained visible in the public sphere during the war, lecturing and writing about photography.In 1943, he published an article in the magazine Nihon Hyōron in which he announced his opposition to the use of magazines for propaganda, leading to the banning of the issue and his termination from KBS.
 Domon thus began forging his career as an independent freelance photographer.

 Domon was to be drafted at the end of the war in 1945, but failed the required medical examination.